Amway Stadium: History

 On December 23, 2023, renderings of the stadium were revealed at a Grand Rapids Committee meeting.
 The stadium's capacity was increased to 8,500.
 Grand Rapids Deputy City Manager Kate Berens had also revealed that Grand Action 2.0 is working in tandem with the city of Grand Rapids as well as Kent County and the Grand Rapids-Kent County Convention/Arena Authority to build the stadium along with the Acrisure Amphitheater.
 The stadium is also projected to be able to draw 164,350 visitors per season and would also host 17 professional soccer matches along with 56 other events including other sports events and concerts annually.

 On November 18, 2024, it was announced that the Ada, Michigan-based multi-level marketing company Amway had secured the naming rights for the stadium after providing a $33 million donation to finance the construction of the stadium.
 The city of Grand Rapids also approved to issue $100.5 million in bonds that would be sourced from Kent County lodging tax revenue on hotel and motel stays which would be used to finance the construction of the stadium.

 On December 17, 2024, it was announced that the DeVos family had established a new soccer team to occupy Amway Stadium.
 The team will initially be known as the West Michigan Soccer team and is set to play in the spring of 2027.
-It was also confirmed that the team would play in the MLS Next Pro league, making it the second professional soccer team in the state of Michigan, alongside Detroit City FC.
+It was also confirmed that the team would play in the MLS Next Pro league, making it the second professional soccer team in the state of Michigan, alongside Detroit City FC, though the two teams will not see regular play against each other.